libp2p/js-libp2p/doc/CONFIGURATION.md

 > Content routing provides a way to find where content lives in the network.
 It works in two steps: 1) Peers provide (announce) to the network that they are holders of specific content and 2) Peers issue queries to find where that content lives.
 A Content Routing mechanism could be as complex as a DHT or as simple as a registry somewhere in the network.

-The content routing modules available are:
+Some available content routing modules are:

 - [js-libp2p-kad-dht](https://github.com/libp2p/js-libp2p-kad-dht)
 - [js-libp2p-delegated-peer-routing](https://github.com/libp2p/js-libp2p-delegated-peer-routing)